 During the second quarter of 2007, we adopted a Long-Term Incentive Plan ("LTIP"), effective January 1, 2007, that provides a bonus pool for the executive management team contingent on achieving certain performance goals for the two-year period commencing on January 1, 2007 and ending on December 31, 2008, involving sales growth and earnings per diluted share.
 Vesting in the bonus pool will occur in eight equal quarterly increments commencing with the quarter ending March 31, 2009 and will continue as long as the participant remains an employee of our company.
 Payment of the vested portion of the bonus pool will occur on the vesting date, unless the participant elects to defer such payment, and will be made in cash, our common stock, or a combination of cash and stock (at our company's discretion).
 Our Board of Directors believes that a four-year performance and vesting time period is appropriate.
 The LTIP commits a maximum of \$12 million in bonus if the highest performance goals are met.
-We lowered our annual LTIP accrual from \$1.0 million at December 31, 2007 to \$0.8 million at March 31, 2008, and our prospective accrual rate due to slightly lower net sales projections for 2008.
-The reduction in the accrual resulted in a \$175 thousand benefit recognized during the quarter ended March 31, 2008.
-The LTIP accrual is included in other long-term liabilities.
+During the first quarter of 2008, due to lower net sales projections for 2008, we lowered our annual LTIP accrual from \$1.0 million at December 31, 2007 to \$0.8 million at March 31, 2008 resulting in a \$175 thousand benefit to pre-tax income.
+The LTIP accrual is approximately \$1.0 million at June 30, 2008 and is included in other long-term liabilities.